hollyschinsky/spotify-browser/module7.md

 ### Overview

 ### Content Security Policy
-The Content Security Policy is defined as:
+Content Security Policy is defined as:

 >A mechanism web applications can use to mitigate a broad class of content injection vulnerabilities, such as cross-site scripting (XSS)